urialon/urialon.github.io/_pages/about.md

 I am happily married to Lee and father of Gur 🙂

 ### News
-**_September 2022_** - We released a new repository for evaluation of code generation, along with pretrained models of several programming languages: [code-bert-score](https://github.com/neulab/code-bert-score){:target="_blank"}, based on CodeBERT.
+**_September 2022_** - We released a new repository for evaluation of code generation: [code-bert-score](https://github.com/neulab/code-bert-score){:target="_blank"}, along with pretrained models of several programming languages, based on CodeBERT.

 **_August 2022_** - a new preprint: [`DocCoder`: Generating Code by Retrieving and Reading the Docs](#doccoder)